-The HVRR was built to move mineral products, including clay, brick and tile from Hocking and Athens County kilns to Columbus.
-But from the beginning, coal overshadowed other traffic.
+The HVRR was built to move mineral products, including clay, brick and tile from Hocking and Athens County kilns.
+But from the beginning, coal overshadowed all other traffic.
 The HVRR was loading 250 cars of coal daily in its first year of operation, with coal constituting 85-90 percent of the line's tonnage.
 It quickly produced the highest profit per mile of any railroad in Ohio.

-Early annual reports for the HVRR do not break down freight bookings by commodity type.
-However, the 1873 annual report states that 1,000 of the company's 1,200 freight cars were coal cars, and that private shippers using the line also provided 808 eight-wheel and 100 four-wheel coal cars, meaning that 90.5 percent of the freight rolling stock was for moving coal.
+14 coal cars, meaning that 90.5 percent of the freight rolling stock was for moving coal.
 The 1890 annual report shows the HVRR purchased 1,675 coal cars, most of which were of 25-ton capacity supplied by the Indianapolis Car and Manufacturing Company at a cost (including financing) of \$346 per car.
 After these additions to the fleet, coal cars numbered 6,368 of 7,979 total cars, or 79.8 percent of the HVRR's total rolling stock.
 Bituminous coal carried by the HVRR in 1890 totaled 2,122,671 tons, of which 2,076,770, almost 98 percent, originated on the line, with only 45,901 arriving from connecting railroads.
-Coal provided 65.3 percent of annual freight tonnage, rising to over 70 percent by the mid-1890s, when the line's bituminous coal volume surged to 2.5 million tons annually.
+Coal provided 65.3 percent of annual freight tonnage, rising to over 70 percent by the mid-1890s, when bituminous coal volume surged to 2.5 million tons annually .